US Dollar softens after hitting a fresh year-to-date high in the USD Dollar Index

-• The Trump trade adds another leg in the US Dollar, heading into its fifth day of gains.
+• The Trump trades in the green, trying to secure a fifth day of gains.

-• All eyes are on Fed Chairman Powell and his view on the interest rate cut in December.
+• Traders are on edge over Fed Chairman Powell and his view on the interest rate cut in December.

-• The US Dollar index jumps to a fresh year-to-date high at around 107.00.
+• The US Dollar index jumped to a fresh year-to-date high around 107.00 and fades before hitting a fresh yearly high.

-The US Dollar (USD) sets forth its Trump trade rally for the fifth consecutive trading day with the US Dollar Index (DXY), which gauges the Greenback’s value against six major currencies, reaching the highest level seen since November 1, 2023, above 107.00.
+The US Dollar (USD) adds to more gains in the Trump trade rally, good for a fifth consecutive trading day with the US Dollar Index (DXY), which gauges the Greenback’s value against six major currencies, reaching the highest level seen since November 1, 2023, above 107.00.
 The additional push comes after major news agencies reported on Wednesday evening that the Republicans had secured enough seats for a majority in the House of Representatives after already winning the Senate.
 Thus, The “Red Sweep” has materialized, and President-elect Donald Trump will face very few issues or struggles to get any package through both political decision bodies.

 The US economic calendar includes the weekly Initial Jobless Claims and the Producer Price Index (PPI) inflation data for October.
 No big shakeups there after PPI numbers came in a touch higher, roughly in line with US October Consumer Price Index (CPI) economist expectations from Wednesday.
 Instead, expect some nervousness from Federal Reserve (Fed) Chairman Jerome Powell’s speech after several Fed members questioned this week whether a December rate cut is still valid under current market conditions.